atcodrinky/ha-skoda-elroq-smart-charging/README.md

 This project is provided as-is.

-Always verify charging behavior, electrical protections, and automation logic before using it in a production environment.
+Always verify automation behavior, charging limits, electrical protections and safety mechanisms before deploying in a production environment.

-The author assumes no responsibility for damage, data loss, charging interruptions, or electrical issues resulting from the use of these automations.
+The author assumes no responsibility for damage, charging interruptions, data loss or electrical issues resulting from the use of these automations.